Null-Pointer-Squad/jwt-validator-jar/README.md

 ```

 ## How to get the token:
-you need to interact wiht the admin service to login -> send a post request to the admin-service-url/login endpoint
+you need to interact wiht the admin service to login -> send a post request to this endpoint https://admin-service-api.onrender.com/login
 whith body containing the admin credintials
 ```
 {